ta-david-yu/OdinPlayground/TinySeries/extern/README.md

-Copy the dll here into the build folder for hotreloading
+Copy the dll here into the build folder for hot reloading